 Many gardeners wonder if it is possible to grow mushrooms at home.
-These curious, but tasty, fungi are typically grown indoors rather than in the garden, but beyond this, it is certainly possible to grow mushrooms at home.
-You can purchase mushroom growing kits, but it is also possible to set up your own area for growing mushrooms.
+These curious but tasty fungi are typically grown indoors rather than in the garden, but beyond this, it’s certainly possible to grow mushrooms at home.
+You can purchase mushroom growing kits, but it’s also possible to set up your own area for growing mushrooms.
 Let’s learn a little about how to grow mushrooms.

 Choosing a Mushroom to Grow

 Mushroom growing at home starts with choosing the kind of mushroom you will be growing.
 Some popular choices when growing mushrooms at home are: